felix-lang/felix/doc/tutorial/strings.rst

 Type
 ----

-The easiest string type to use in Felix is the one based on C++:
+The string type in Felix is the based on C++:

 .. code-block:: felix